-Overall Jan 1 thru Mar 31, 2010 To Date
+Overall Oct 1 thru Dec 31, 2010 To Date

-Total Projected Budget from All Sources N/A \$13,788,000.00
+Total Projected Budget from All Sources N/A \$13,102,050.00

-Total CDBG Program Funds Budgeted N/A \$7,788,000.00
+Total CDBG Program Funds Budgeted N/A \$7,102,050.00

-Program Funds Drawdown \$0.00 \$3,493.00
+Program Funds Drawdown \$0.00 \$43,896.12

-Obligated CDBG DR Funds \$0.00 \$7,788,000.00
+Program Funds Obligated (\$685,950.00) \$7,102,050.00

-Expended CDBG DR Funds \$0.00 \$3,493.00
+Program Funds Expended \$0.00 \$43,896.12

-Lower Manhattan Development Corporation, NYC Economic \$0.00 \$3,493.00
+Lower Manhattan Development Corporation, NYC Economic \$0.00 \$43,896.12

 Match Contributed \$0.00 \$0.00

 Program Income Received \$0.00 \$0.00

 Program Income Drawdown \$0.00 \$0.00

-PROJECT DESCRIPTION: On June 11, 2009, the LMDC Board authorized a reduction in the funding allocation for the Fulton Corridor streetscape and streetwall improvement project from \$7,788,000 to \$7,102,050.
+PROJECT DESCRIPTION: On June 11, 2009, the LMDC Board authorized a reduction in the amount of the Subrecipent Agreement, which reduced the amount for the Fulton Corridor streetscape and streetwall improvement project in the Subrecipient Agreement from \$7,788,000 to \$7,102,050.
+The amendment to Partial Action Plan 12 reflecting that reduction is posted on the LMDC website.
 This program will enhance the pedestrian and vehicular movement in the portals leading to Fulton Street, including John Street from William Street to South Street to enhance the connection to Burling Slip.
 The streetscape and streetwall improvements are part of the Fulton Corridor Revitalization Program.
 Potential improvements include new sidewalks and curbs, roadway resurfacing, street furniture, light poles, wayfinding signage, landscaping, seating, plantings and increased open space along Fulton Street between Gold and Pearl Streets.

 PROPOSED BENEFICIARIES: The Fulton Corridor Revitalization Program will provide needed public investment in the Fulton Corridor, benefiting the growing residential population, businesses and retailers, and area office workers and visitors to the WTC Site and the South Street Seaport.
+The number of persons benefiting annually is based on a 2006 economic analysis report produced by The Louis Berger Group, which determined that there were approximately 49,111 residents who live within 0.5 miles of the project area and 52,141 workers who work within 0.25 miles of the project area.